 Collingwood is located on the shores of Georgian Bay in one of Ontario’s premier tourist areas.

 The town of Collingwood is located on the shores of Georgian Bay.
-There are four, multi-disciplinary teaching clinics with dynamic generalist practices incorporating GP obstetrics, emergency medicine and hospitalist skill sets.
+There are four, multi-disciplinary teaching clinics with dynamic generalist practices incorporating obstetrics, emergency medicine and hospitalist skill sets.

 Most specialty rotations (OB, surgery, emerg) are done locally with pediatrics and internal medicine experiences done at our Owen Sound or Orillia sites.
-The general practice peds or ‘baby doc’ program is novel to the local hospital with a group of GP’s on a roster to cover neonatal emergencies.
+The general practice peds or ‘baby doc’ program is novel to the local hospital with a group of General Practitioners on a roster to cover neonatal emergencies.
 There is also a very strong general practice anaesthetic program which provides opportunities for residents to gain added skills.
 The community has recently added a Hospice under the guidance and direction of some local, general practice, palliative care specialists through whom other selective training can be done.

 Community website: Town of Collingwood